| SUBJECT | SEMESTER | CFU | SSD | LANGUAGE | |

 Learning objectivesThe aim of the course is to present machining systems, with particular attention to material-removing ones.
 In addition, the programming methods for numerical control machines and non-conventional machining will be discussed.
 Teacher's Profile courseProgramRecalls and insights of mechanical cutting: mechanical cutting, tool geometry, sizing tool, tool wear and Taylor Law. examModeA mandatory oral exam (lasting 1 hour) + assessment of the project assigned to students in the last part of the course. booksSergi Vincenzo, Produzione assistita da calcolatore, editore: Cues modeThe course is divided into 60 hours of lectures and 12 hours of classroom practice.
 The theoretical notions are explained to the students during the lectures, by means of audio-visual aids and the blackboard.
 During the exercises the student will apply the theoretical notions to case studies related to the topics addressed during the course. classRoomModeLessons are optional bibliographySergi Vincenzo, Produzione assistita da calcolatore, editore: Cues | |

-| MODULE II | - | - | - | - | |
+| OTHER ACTIVITIES | - | - | - | - | |

 | INTERNSHIP AND SEMINARS - OTHER ACTIVITIES | First Semester | 9 | |||